sifisatz/lesson-11/README.md

 In the previous lesson we learned about Objects (Hash Table data structure) being better for searching for items than Array.
 This is a common computing optimization when talking about data structures.
 If you want to learn more about why this is, this is a great resource for you to use: https://www.kirupa.com/html5/hashtables_vs_arrays.htm

+ ## Linking Github to Heroku

+If you would like to not manually deploy the the app like we have seen in the previous video every time, and you want the app to redeploy anytime you update MASTER in your github repository, then you can set that up through Heroku by following these steps: https://devcenter.heroku.com/articles/github-integration

+However, since we will be working on the project in the next sections, we recommend that you do not do this so that as you code along, even if your website breaks, your current version of the website is still live on Heroku until you decide to redeploy next.

+## (Optional): Git + Heroku commands

+**If you are curious how the below command works, read on...
+**
+    $ git push heroku master

+There are always few other steps to execute: Installing Git and Heroku, creating a local Git repo, signing-up to heroku, log-in heroku via command-line, creating heroku handle to hosting point (explained in PART 2)

+1. **A local Git repository:**

+        $ git add .
+        $ git commit -m "my first commit"
+        Created initial commit 5df2d09: my first commit 44 files changed, 8393 insertions(+), 0 deletions(-) create mode 100644 README
+         create mode 100644 Procfile
+         create mode 100644 app/controllers/source_file
+        ...

+2. **Have sign-up(ed) for Heroku and logged-in via command-line:**

+    $ heroku login // or you can do this online
+    Enter your Heroku credentials.
+    Email: user@example.com
+    Password:
+    Could not find an existing public key.
+    Would you like to generate one?
+[Yn]
+    Generating new SSH public key.
+    Uploading ssh public key /Users/adam/.ssh/id_rsa.pub

+**PART 2: but what does heroku and master indicate?**

+It is more of a Git question than Heroku - Heroku is a hosting platform, which depends on Git (Distributed Version Control System) for deployment.

+The basic concept of 'push' is pushing some thing (file, app, ..) we have locally (in our working machine) to somewhere else, in this case to a remote repository (remote machine).

+In Git before using 'push' we create a remote (handle) which acts as a reference to a remote repository (Complete URL), we do so using the following command:

+    $ git remote add <remote-name-of-our-choice> <URL-where-you-be-pushing-yourapp>

+The basic structure of 'push' command is:

+    $ git push <remote-name> <branch>

+So $ git push heroku master is actually pushing your code/app/file (from some local Git repo) to a remote repo 'heroku' .

+wondering when this 'heroku' remote got created, it was added when you executed $ heroku create

+    $ heroku create
+    Creating stark-fog-398... done, stack is cedar
+    http://stark-fog-398.herokuapp.com/ | git@heroku.com:stark-fog-398.git
+    Git remote heroku added

+Do notice the last line "Git remote heroku added".

+to make it more clear, here's a Git command to check/output all the remotes: $ git remote -v will display something similar to the following

+    $ git remote -v
+    heroku     git@heroku.com:somerepo.git (fetch)
+    heroku     git@heroku.com:somerepo.git (push)

+So we can assume that the following command was executed (implicitly) somewhere, when you did $ heroku create , hence creating the heroku remote to some heroku repo (url)*

+    $ git remote add heroku git@heroku.com:somerepo.git

+- Thank you to Nabeel Ahmed for this great explanation!